epfl-ada/ada-2022-project-superplainteamname2022/docs/index.markdown

     </figure>
 </div>

 As illustrated in the figure above, one film could have several genres.
-The selected film with the monthly median revenue has negative gaps(illustrated with red bars) from the annual averages in all its 6 genres, which means it has a lower revenue compared to the average in all of its classified genres.
+The selected film with the monthly median revenue has negative gaps from the annual averages in all its 6 genres, which means it has a lower revenue compared to the average in all of its classified genres.

 ### 3.5 Rule out the influence of released months